DecLearn/declearn/docs/user-guide/client_sampling.md

     - then, selects randomly 1 client over the 3 that remains

 To achieve this, we just need to create a `CompositionClientSampler` containing a `CriterionClientSampler` and a `UniformClientSampler`.
-See examples below for details.
+See the composition example section below for precise implementation.

 ### Examples